11 Sampling and Analytical Methods

 18.104.22.168 Potential High Concentration Samples

 The CSM or previous sampling may indicate areas of high concentrations of PFAS for which single-use, disposable equipment is recommended.
 If single-use is not possible, take additional precautions such as implementing a greater frequency of ERBs and not reusing equipment to sample potentially low PFAS concentration samples.
-High concentration samples should be segregated during shipping to the laboratory.
+High concentration samples should be segregated during shipping to the laboratory, and clearly identified on the Sample Chain of Custody.

 22.214.171.124 Field Test Kits